Investigating issues

 Grouping issues

-To group issues in the SonarLint SonarLint On-The-Fly, Report, or Taint Vulnerability views, select the 3-dots menu in the upper-right corner of the view and select Group by, then choose the group method.
+To group issues in the SonarQube SonarQube On-The-Fly, Report, or Taint Vulnerability views, select the 3-dots menu in the upper-right corner of the view and select Group by, then choose the group method.

-It is important that you select Severity (Legacy) or None when connected to older versions of SonarQube or to SonarCloud.
-Both group methods work when not running in Connected Mode.
+It is important that you select Severity (Legacy) or None when connected to older versions of SonarQube (Server, Cloud).
+Both group methods work when not running in connected mode.

-If you choose the incorrect impact badge display style that does not match your SonarQube or SonarCloud version, you may find that some issue descriptions disappear from the view panel.
-Refer to the Issue types article above to determine which versions of SonarQube and SonarCloud display which issue types.
+If you choose the incorrect impact badge display style that does not match your version of SonarQube (Server, Cloud) or SonarQube Community Build, you may find that some issue descriptions disappear from the view panel.
+Refer to the Issue types article above to determine which versions of SonarQube Server, SonarQube Cloud, or SonarQube Community Build display which issue types.

 Was this page helpful?